Sure, we all want our babies clean and healthy.

 If your baby burps inside the baby bath, chances are your baby swallowed bathwater.
 It’s their body’s way of telling you that the bathwater had reached their stomach.

-As bathwater reached your child’s stomach, other things might happen to your little one.
+As bathwater reaches your child’s stomach, other things might happen to your little one.
 So, look after them at all times for a sign or something more serious.

 Intoxication by Harmful Substances